The legal position: no diagnosis required

 - 1

 Whatever assessment is in progress, the EHCP process can run in parallel.
-Apply now using the evidence you have.
+Build your request from current school data, professional input, and parent observation.
 Add diagnostic information when it arrives.

 - 2